Benton County, Washington

 Benton County is a county in the south-central portion of the U.S. state of Washington.
 As of the 2020 census, its population was 206,873.
-The county seat is Prosser, and its largest city is Kennewick.
+The county seat is Prosser, and its most populous city is Kennewick.
 The Columbia River demarcates the county's north, south, and east boundaries.

 Benton County was created from what were then larger versions of Klickitat County and Yakima County on March 8, 1905, and was named after Missouri statesman Thomas Hart Benton.

 Geography

 According to the United States Census Bureau, the county has a total area of 1760 sqmi, of which 1700 sqmi is land and 60 sqmi (3.4%) is water.
 The highest point of land elevation within the county is the summit of Rattlesnake Mountain at 3,527 feet; and the lowest point of land elevation is along the southwestern shore of Crow Butte at 265 feet (fluctuates due to level of Columbia River).